Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 #### 2.1.3.
 Other Features
 * **Review**
-    * Both sublet seekers and leaser owners can rate each other, as well as the unit, depending on their experience on a scale of 0 – 5.
+    * Both sublet seekers and leaser owners can rate each other depending on their experience on a scale of 0 – 5.
 For instance, the sublet seeker can rate their experience with the lease owner and the lease owner can rate their experience with the sublet seeker.
 This will allow individuals to trust others more freely if they have good reviews.

 * **Ads**
     * Potentially have school-related ads on the website to generate revenue.